Travel Cuba in Style - Yachting!

 You will not miss Havana!
 Our Cuba yacht tour ends on the sea but begins in Havana where mix in some walking tours of the city, enjoy a classic car ride, visit famous museums and spend some time highly-respected marine biologists that share their knowledge of the reefs and islands we’ll be visiting.

 From Havana we head southeast to the “Pearl of the South,” Cienfuegos, and board our private catamaran limited to just six-eight passengers per departure.
-This is the first and only people-to-people catamaran tour offered in Cuba and is a fantastic adventure filled with meaningful interactions with Cuban people!
+This is a fantastic adventure filled with meaningful interactions with local Cuban people!

 We set sail at night and in the morning awake to start our week of island paddling, learning, snorkeling and more.
 In the words of guide book author Christopher Baker, the islands here are “Sprinkled like diamonds across a sapphire sea” and are “a yachting and diving paradise.”
 Most of the islands we explore are only accessible by boat, and few make it to this remote corner of Cuba.
 We visit a biological research station, a remote beach restaurant, mangrove lagoons and white-sand beaches with silk-soft sand.
 At the end of our Cuba catamaran tour, we return to Cienfuegos where direct flights return you to the USA.

 *Transfers back to Havana (3 hours) can also be arranged.

 Commercial flights from the United States to Cuba are the standard mode of travel between the two countries.
 We ask that our guests book their own travel between the U.S. and Cuba.
 This tour will begin in Havana at approximately 11:00 AM on Day 1.
 Our meeting point on Day 1 will be Havana's Jose Marti International Airport where your Tour Leader and local guides will meet you to begin your tour.